banchuangliangyue/MIAT_ECG/README.md

 ## Mixup Asymmetric Tri-training for Heartbeat Classification Under Domain Shift <br>
-In this paper, we propose a novel Mixup Asymmetric Tri-training (MIAT) method to improve the generalization ability of heartbeat classifiers under domain shift scenarios.
+In this paper, we present MIAT, a novel UDA-based method for heartbeat classification aims to reduce the domain shift issue by integrating [asymmetric tri-training](https://arxiv.org/abs/1702.08400) and three kinds of [mixup](https://arxiv.org/abs/1710.09412) regularizations.

 ## Main requirements